travis-ci/docs-travis-ci-com/docs/user/languages/c.md

     language: c

-This can be overriden as described in the [general build configuration](/docs/user/build-configuration/) guide.
+This can be overridden as described in the [general build configuration](/docs/user/build-configuration/) guide.
 For example, to build by running Scons without arguments, override the `script:` key in `.travis.yml` like this:

     script: scons